Curia

 In short, the internet continues to transform into an arena that is much less of a website platform, and much more of an application platform.
 To me, this makes a general purpose language such as Python the obvious choice for “future-proof” internet development.

-You might find PHP beating out Python in a simple “hello world”-type test, but “real-world” applications will typically run much faster in Python.
-In a Web 2.0 world where everyone has broadband, speed is now an important factor in keeping your visitors happy.
+You might find PHP beating out Python in a simple "hello world"-type test, but "real-world" applications will typically run much faster in Python.
+In a Web 2.0 world where everyone has broadband, speed has become an important factor in keeping your visitors happy.

 In addition to “raw, under-the-hood” speed, Python’s language philosophy means it will typically scale better than PHP (although this can be argued a million different ways, since scalability usually involves much more than the language).